The Food Revolution

 In business, the term ‘inefficiency‘ refers to a situation where resources are not used in the optimum way.
 In line with this definition, our food sector can be termed exceptionally inefficient.

-Every year, we manufacture foodstuffs with a total value of around USD 8 billion, or 10% of the world’s GDP.
+Every year, we manufacture foodstuffs with a total value of around USD 8 trillion, or 10% of the world’s GDP.
 To produce this 10%, our food sector generates 26% of global emissions, employs a third of the world’s workforce and uses half of the planet’s habitable landmass.
 These figures reflect the low level of digitisation and automation, and an exceptionally inefficient, unsustainable usage of resources.

 This dirty legacy makes our global agri-food system a source of significant external costs, i.e. costs related to environmental and health damages or malnutrition, which are not reflected in the price of food (and are hence referred to as invisible costs).
 According to estimates of the World Bank, these external costs of the global food production account for USD 6tn or 75% of the yearly food production value (visible costs), resulting in significantly higher “real costs” of food production.
 This market failure results in false incentives and a structural overuse of natural resources, the consequences of which are becoming increasingly visible.